shengnan-Luo/shengnan-Luo.github.io/_people/shawn_mims.md

 twitter:
 facebook:
 instagram:
-desp:I am an MD student in the eight-year clinical medicine program at Shanghai Jiao Tong University School of Medicine, specializing in retinal diseases in ophthalmology.
+desp: I am an MD student in the eight-year clinical medicine program at Shanghai Jiao Tong University School of Medicine, specializing in retinal diseases in ophthalmology.
 Skilled in bioinformatics analysis and basic experiments, my research focuses on retinal photoreceptor aging.
 I aim to advance bioinformatics and neuroscience.
 ---